Bath University Rochdale

 7 BURKS attended

 the final game of the season at Barnet, where Dale lost 1-0.
-Losing seven of
+Losing seven of the

-is likely to be tough next season and we’ll there to support the team whatever
+likely to be tough next season and we’ll there to support the team whatever

 their league position is.
 Just like the old days.